-Refer to Note 15 - Commitments and Contingencies - Legal Matters, in the Notes to Condensed Consolidated Financial Statements (Part I, Item 1 of this Form 10-Q) for information regarding legal proceedings in which we are involved.
+Refer to Note 14 - Commitments and Contingencies - Legal Matters, in the Notes to Condensed Consolidated Financial Statements (Part I, Item 1 of this Form 10-Q) for information regarding legal proceedings in which we are involved.
+From time-to-time, we are involved in other pending and threatened litigation in the normal course of business in which claims for monetary damages are asserted.
+In the opinion of management, the ultimate liability, if any, arising from such pending or threatened litigation is not expected to have a material effect on our results of operations, liquidity, or financial position.